 In addition to the hardware upgrade, the toilet seat was replaced with a slow close seat and lid.
 Very nice!

-The bathroom accessories are very simple, which allows guest to have plenty of room for their necessities.
+The bathroom accessories are very simple, which allows guests to have plenty of room for their necessities.

 To add warmth to the room, a wooden dough bowl is used to hold an extra hand towel and bars of bath soap.
 Sometimes all it takes is one organic element to add a touch of character.